StarfallProjects/mkdocs-examples-tests/src/frontmatter.md

 * {{ tag }}
 {% endfor %}

-## Use frontmatter variables in your Markdown
+## Example: Use frontmatter variables in your Markdown

 This page has the following frontmatter: